 Capturing profit and unlocking synergy value with a low-cycle operating model

-2020 has rocked every sector, and the oil and gas industry was hit particularly hard — on numerous fronts.
+2020 rocked every sector, and the oil and gas industry was hit particularly hard — on numerous fronts.
 The dual supply and demand shock of the spring followed growing uncertainty on both near- and long-term demand levels.
-Meanwhile, domestic pressure to ramp up production across OPEC and Russia continues to rise as these countries struggle with the global downturn.
+Meanwhile, domestic pressure to ramp up production across OPEC continues to rise as these countries struggle with the global downturn.
 On top of these challenges are persistent calls to increase environmental, social and governance (ESG) transparency and compliance as activism takes root and is now a prominent issue on CEO and board agendas.

 The US will continue to be a dominant producer on the global stage, but pressure for consolidation is swiftly accelerating, and the industry’s structure will likely look much different in 2021 (and beyond).